 It all started with a recipe for Strawberry Brown Butter Bettys from Smitten Kitchen.
 I love individual servings -- they just feel so special -- and the sandwich bread crusts are simple and unexpected.
 From there, I got inspiration from tomato pie recipes that combine cheese and mayo to make a gooey filling.
-You could call these Cherry Tomato Tartlets if that suits you.
-But since Brown Betty is traditionally a dessert made with fruit and sweetened bread crumbs, you can consider these a delicious, savory cousin. - EmilyC —EmilyC
+Since Brown Betty is traditionally a dessert made with fruit and buttered bread crumbs, you can consider these a delicious, savory cousin. - EmilyC —EmilyC

-- 2 tablespoons olive oil, plus more for brushing the muffin cups and both sides of each bread
+extra-virgin olive oil, plus additional for brushing the muffin cups and both sides of each bread

-basil, sliced, plus 1 to 2 T extra for serving
+basil, sliced, plus 1 to 2 tablespoons extra for serving

-- Combine tomatoes with 2 tablespoons olive oil, mayo, lemon juice, basil, mozzarella, and salt and pepper.
+Combine tomatoes with the 2 tablespoons extra-virgin olive oil, mayo, lemon juice, basil, mozzarella, and salt and pepper.
 Fold in the panko until the mixture holds together -- you may not need the full 1/2 cup of panko, though I usually end up using the full amount.

 Mound tomato mixture into muffin cups, pressing gently.

 Bake for 20 to 25 minutes, until filling is bubbling and crusts are golden brown.
 Let stand for 5 minutes before removing from pan.
 Sprinkle the crumbled bacon on top, if using, and a little extra basil.
 Serve warm or at room temperature.